Author: Randeep Singh / go to all articles on Yoga Concepts

 Jnana or Gyan is knowledge.
 Knowledge which is not colored by feelings, desire, impulse or intuition.
 Knowledge is either external – being conscious, experiencing, of the external world, or internal or being aware of the self – nature, soul and different states of Mind under different conditions.

-Such colourless #Jnana or Knowledge is only possible when the Mind is steady, concentrated, or Ekagra, or away from any influences.
+Such colourless Jnana or Knowledge is only possible when the Mind is steady, concentrated, or Ekagra, or away from any influences.
 Only this kind of knowledge can help in spiritual development.
-Ekagrata can be attained by being conscious of the body, synchronisation and fixation.
+Ekagrata can be attained by being conscious of the body, synchronization and fixation.

 Kriyas like Jalneti, Kapalbhati, Dhauti and Trataka helps us with increasing our body awareness; asanas like Ekpadasana, Garudasana, Talasana, Utkatasana aid with improving our synchronisation where we are prompted to synchronise multiple independent movements for getting into a single posture.